infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violation-reasons.md

-Ground awarness is an essential part of any flight, therefore you must ensure that you have clearance to taxi or cross/enter runways (if ATC is active), and under all circumstances, check it is clear.
+Ground awareness is an essential part of any flight, therefore you must ensure that you have clearance to taxi or cross/enter runways (if ATC is active), and under all circumstances, check it is clear.
 Do not taxi through grass or terminal areas, block active taxiways or get too close to other aircraft.